 Magical Off The Beaten Path Day Trips From Paris

 If you're visiting the City of Light, no doubt you've allotted time for some day trips and weekend getaways from Paris on your geographical cure.
-If you're tired of Paris' tourist traps and want to get off the beaten path and avoid crowds, skip Versailles, Reims and Mont St. Michel.
+If you're tired of Paris' tourist traps and want to get off the beaten path and avoid crowds, skip Versailles, Reims and Mont Saint-Michel.

-Instead, try these beguiling off the beaten path day trip and weekend getaway options.
+Instead, try these beguiling off the beaten path day trips and weekend getaway options.
 These Paris day trips are just as magical and won't leave you with tourist phobia from heaving crowds.

 15 Best Off the Beaten Path Day Trips From Paris